vishnupal/Hybrid_cloud_task_1/README.md

   }
 }
 ```
-### a create a s3-website-vishnupal.com bucket and upload images on my bucket and it is accessible by public
+### Here a create a s3-website-vishnupal.com bucket and upload images on my bucket and it is accessible by public. here i download the github images repo  on my local system and using aws2 cli ip copy repo on s3 bucket
 ```
 resource "aws_s3_bucket" "s3_bucket" {
   bucket        = "s3-website-vishnupal.com"